Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/purge-deployments.md

 ???+ warning

-    I have not tested with 1000+ deployments and am not sure how the rate limit will take effect.
+    I have only tested this with a project with 20,000 deployments.
+While doing so, it was able to delete all deployments even though some throw errors.
-    You should use the `--lots-of-deployments` flag if you have more than 1000 deployments as slow down the rate of listing deployments.
+    It will take a while to run with a lot of deployments so be patient.